xcp-ng/xcp-ng-org/docs/guides/winpv-update.md

 ## Appendix: Blocking vulnerable Xen drivers with Application Control for Windows

 :::warning
-**Risk of BSOD**: Incorrect application of App Control rules can cause the system to not boot.
+**Risk of BSOD**: Incorrect application of App Control rules can prevent the system from booting.
 While the policy provided in this guide is safe even if enforced, be sure to test your rules in audit mode and carefully review the event logs before applying them in enforced mode, especially if you modify the policy.
 :::

 Application Control for Windows (also known under various names: Windows Defender Application Control (WDAC), Device Guard, SIPolicy, CIPolicy etc.) is a powerful Windows feature that blocks binaries from executing.
+It can be used to totally block vulnerable drivers and prevent their abuse (as done in "bring-your-own-vulnerable-driver" attacks).
+App Control policies support signing to deter tampering, and can integrate with Measured Boot to prove enforcement.

 In this section, we provide instructions for installing an App Control policy for blocking XenIface drivers vulnerable to XSA-468.
 The provided policy is compatible with Windows 10 version 1903 or later and Windows Server 2022 or later.